-There are a plethora of symptoms that can be associated with post-concussion syndrome including shoulder pain and other musculoskeletal complaints that take a back seat to the cognitive and emotional issues.
+Many symptoms can be associated with post-concussion syndrome, including shoulder pain and other musculoskeletal complaints that take a back seat to the cognitive and emotional issues.

-Shoulder pain is one of the least acute symptoms associated with the post-concussion syndrome but if severe enough it can add insult to injury.
+Shoulder pain is one of the least acute symptoms associated with post-concussion syndrome, but it can add insult to injury if severe enough.

-We believe this is due to the fact that post-concussion syndrome treatment is missing a key component that if not corrected, the body is unable to completely heal.
+We believe this is because post-concussion syndrome treatment is missing a key component that, if not corrected, the body cannot completely heal.
 That missing link is neck injury and subsequent spinal misalignment.

-Brain injury is an obvious cause in the genesis of post-concussion syndrome, however, any injury that can cause shearing damage to the brain simultaneously damages the upper cervical spine.
+Brain injury is an obvious cause in the genesis of the post-concussion syndrome; however, any injury that can cause shearing damage to the brain simultaneously damages the upper cervical spine.

-Upper cervical spine misalignment can cause long term health issues.
-In this article, we will discuss what you can do to heal from a concussion and are still struggling despite seeking out multiple forms of care.
+Upper cervical spine misalignment can cause long-term health issues.
+In this article, we will discuss what you can do to heal from a concussion and still struggle despite seeking out multiple forms of care.

-We will also discuss how upper the upper cervical spine misalignment can be a causative factor in PCS cases not recovering from their health issues.
+We will also discuss how upper cervical spine misalignment can be a causative factor in PCS cases not recovering from their health issues.

 Post Concussion Syndrome - What is it?

-Concussions are the result of a severe acceleration-deceleration injury that “shears ” the brain, causing injury to the brain tissue.
+Concussions result from a severe acceleration-deceleration injury that "shears " the brain, causing injury to the brain tissue.
 The result of a concussion can be devastating.

-We are of the opinion that upper cervical spine injury caused by concussion trauma is the underlying factor that inhibits the body from being able to regain full function and health.
+We believe that upper cervical spine injury caused by concussion trauma is the underlying factor that inhibits the body from being able to regain full function and health.